bianlab/MMW/README.md

 You can run the following command in the terminal:
 ```
-python Main.py --data_folder your_folder --data_name you_own_data --n_iter 1000 --use_init True --save_intermediate True
+python Main.py --data_folder your_folder --data_name you_own_data --n_iter iteration_number --use_init True
 ```
 ### 4.1 How to run the detection code on your data
-Put your images in the `Detection/image/0.1` or `Detection/image/0.25` folders.
+Put your images in the `Detection/images/0.1` or `Detection/images/0.25` folders.
 Then run the following command in the terminal:
 ```
 yolo predict imgsz=640 model=models/0.1.pt source=images/0.1 name=0.1 show_conf=False iou=0.5
 yolo predict imgsz=640 model=models/0.25.pt source=images/0.25 name=0.25 show_conf=False iou=0.5